slint-ui/slint/docs/recipes/recipes.md

 ## Global Callbacks

-### Invoke a globally registered native callback from Slint
+### Invoke a Globally Registered Native Callback from Slint

 This example uses a global singleton to implement common logic in native code.
-It can also be used to store properties and they can be set by native code.
+This singleton may also store properties that are accessible to native code.

-Please note that in the preview only visualize the slint code, but is not connected to the native code.
+Note: The preview visualize the Slint code only.
+It's not connected to the native code.

 ```slint,no-preview
 import { HorizontalBox, VerticalBox, LineEdit } from "std-widgets.slint";